Pacifier Teeth: Risks, Prevention, and Solutions

 It’s a common practice to dip pacifiers in sweet substances to increase a child’s acceptance.
 However, this practice can exponentially increase the risk of gum loss and cavities.

-Sugar exposure promotes bacterial growth, which can contribute to tooth decay and gum disease.
+Sugar exposure promotes bacterial growth, contributing to tooth decay and gum disease.

 Prevention and Early Intervention